unahouExosite/docs/murano/guides/user-management.md

 * Social auth

 #### User Permission
-We support user permission based on [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control).
+User permission is based on [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control).
-In our system, there are three concrete elements: &rsquo;role&rsquo;, &rsquo;user&rsquo;, and &rsquo;endpoint&rsquo;.
-According to RBAC, we can control a user&rsquo;s access to endpoint with the concept below:
+In this system, there are three concrete elements: &rsquo;role&rsquo;, &rsquo;user&rsquo;, and &rsquo;endpoint&rsquo;.
+According to RBAC, you can control a user&rsquo;s access to endpoint with the concept below:

 1. Assign endpoint to role
 2. Assign role to user
-3. User can access the endpoint of his role
+3. User can access the endpoint of their role

 <div align="center">
   <img src="https://github.com/unahouExosite/docs/blob/MUR-298/murano/assets/usm_rbac_1.png"><br>
 </div>

 However, URL can be different in variable practically.
 For example, &rsquo;*device/1/info*&rsquo; and &rsquo;*device/2/info*&rsquo; are different literally but can be considered the same endpoint.
-We don&rsquo;t want to create two endpoints for such a difference.
-That is why we add the fourth element called &rsquo;parameter&rsquo;.
+You do not want to create two endpoints for such a difference.
+That is why the fourth element called &rsquo;parameter&rsquo; is added.

 &rsquo;Parameter&rsquo; represents a specific resource by name and value.
-We mark it like {&lt;parameter_name&gt;} in endpoint.
-Here we only need to create one endpoint &rsquo;device/{rid}/info&rsquo; for &rsquo;*device/1/info*&rsquo; and &rsquo;*device/2/info*&rsquo;.
+It is marked as {&lt;parameter_name&gt;} in endpoint.
+Here, the creation of only one endpoint &rsquo;device/{rid}/info&rsquo; for &rsquo;*device/1/info*&rsquo; and &rsquo;*device/2/info*&rsquo; is needed.
-When we grant user permission, we need to specify parameters for each role assignment.
+When user permission is granted, it is necessary to specify parameters for each role assignment.

 <div align="center">
   <img src="https://github.com/unahouExosite/docs/blob/MUR-298/murano/assets/usm_rbac_2.png"><br>
 </div>

-If we want to grant &rsquo;UserA&rsquo; access to &rsquo;*device/1/info*&rsquo;, we can:
+If you want to grant &rsquo;UserA&rsquo; access to &rsquo;*device/1/info*&rsquo;, you can:

 1. Create a role called &rsquo;Viewer&rsquo;.
 2. Add parameter definition &rsquo;rid&rsquo; to role &rsquo;Viewer&rsquo;, which means parameter &rsquo;rid&rsquo; is available in role &rsquo;Viewer&rsquo;.
 3. Assign endpoint &rsquo;*device/{rid}/info*&rsquo; to role &rsquo;Viewer&rsquo;.
 4. Assign role &rsquo;Viewer&rsquo; with parameter &rsquo;rid&rsquo;(name) = 1(value) to &rsquo;UserA&rsquo;.
-5. Now UserA is allowed access to &rsquo;*device/1/info*&rsquo; when we check his permission.
+5. Now UserA is allowed access to &rsquo;*device/1/info*&rsquo; when you check their permission.

 #### Storage Per User
-We provide storage per user which can store data by key-value format.
-Since a user&rsquo;s properties are only email and name, we can put more individual information in storage (for example, address, birthday, etc.).
+The provided storage per user stores data by key-value format.
+Since a user&rsquo;s properties are only email and name, you can put more individual information in storage (for example, address, birthday, etc.).

 <br><br><br><br>

 ## <span id="head_tutorial_example">Tutorial Example in Scripting System</span>

-Assume we are running a parking application.
+Assume you are running a parking application.
-There are two major roles in our system.
-One: the driver wants to park his vehicle.
+There are two major roles in your system.
+One: the driver wants to park their vehicle.
 Two: the parking lot/garage charges drivers for parking.

-To separate their permission, we should create at least two roles.
+To separate their permission, you should create at least two roles.
 ###### <span id="eg_createRole"></span>
 ```lua
 -- Create role 'vehicle_driver' for driver